7.3 Tuition and Fees

 Full-time USG employees, their spouses, and their dependent children.

-Full-time employees in the public schools of Georgia or the Technical College System of Georgia (BoR Minutes, October 2008), their spouses, and their dependent children.
+Full-time employees of the public schools of Georgia or the Technical College System of Georgia (TCSG), their spouses, and their dependent children.

-Active duty military personnel, their spouses, and their dependent children who meet one of the following:
+Active duty military personnel, their spouses, and their dependent children who meet one of the following criteria:

-D. The military sponsor is stationed in a state contiguous to the Georgia border and reside in Georgia; or
+D. The military sponsor is stationed in a state contiguous to the Georgia border and resides in Georgia;

-E. Dependent children of a military sponsor, previously stationed in or assigned to Georgia within the previous five years, and/or the child completed at least one year of high school in Georgia; or,
+F. Dependent children of a military sponsor if the child completed at least one year of high school in Georgia; or,

-F. Any student utilizing VA educational benefits transferred from a currently serving military member is also eligible.
+G. Any student utilizing VA educational benefits transferred from a currently serving military member, even if the student is no longer a dependent of the transferor.

 Active members of the Georgia National Guard stationed or assigned to Georgia or active members of a unit of the U.S. Military Reserves based in Georgia, and their spouses and their dependent children.